Non-Gaussian Geostatistical Modeling using (skew) t Processes: Numerical examples

 \subsection{$t$ optimal linear prediction versus Gaussian optimal prediction}

 One of the primary goals of geostatistical modeling is to make predictions at spatial locations without observations.
 The optimal predictor for the $t$ process, with respect to the mean squared error criterion, is nonlinear and difficult to evaluate explicitly since it requires the knowledge of the finite dimensional distribution.

-Monte Carlo methods can be an appealing option in this case.
-However, from a computational point of view, Monte Carlo samples are difficult to produce efficiently and such a method can be unfeasible for large data sets \citep{Zhang:El-Shaarawi:2010}.
-A more practical and less efficient solution can be obtained using the optimal linear prediction.
+A practical and less efficient solution can be obtained using the optimal linear prediction.
 Assuming known mean, correlation and the degrees of freedom of the $t$ process, the predictor at an unknown location $\bm{s}_0$ is given by:

 where $\bm{\mu}=(\mu(\bm{s}_1),\ldots,\mu(\bm{s}_n))^T$, $\bm{c}_{\nu}=[\rho_{Y^*_{\nu}}(\bm{s}_0-\bm{s}_j)]_{i=1}^n$ and $R_{\nu}=[\rho_{Y^*_{\nu}}(\bm{s}_i-\bm{s}_j)]_{i,j=1}^n$, and the associated variance is given by: